Skip to content

 Tap to check the answer!

-Answer: to shite (として)
+Answer: toshite (として)

-It indicates his role/position.
+It indicates your role/position.

 Answer: ni shite (にして)